-Adoption of the Internal Revenue Code
+Adoption of the Internal Revenue Code (IRC)

-Under AS 43.20.021, Alaska adopts the Internal Revenue Code, Sections 1-1399 and 6001-7872, with full force and effect, unless excepted to or modified by other provisions of Alaska law.
+Under AS 43.20.021, Alaska adopts IRC Sections 1-1399 and 6001-7872, with full force and effect, unless excepted to or modified by other provisions of Alaska law.
 In addition, AS 43.20.160 and AS 43.20.300 require the DOR to apply, as far as practicable, the administrative and judicial interpretations of the federal income tax law.

-Note that Alaska law does not adopt Internal Revenue Code Sections 1400-1400U, which grant tax benefits for activities in certain geographic zones, including those in "Enterprise Zones" and "Gulf Opportunity Zones."
+Note that Alaska law does not adopt IRC Sections 1400-1400T, which grant tax benefits for activities in certain geographic zones, including those in "Enterprise Zones" and "Gulf Opportunity Zones."
 If the taxpayer qualifies for special federal treatment under these code sections, this may require that the taxpayer recompute some federal-based credits or deductions, for Alaska purposes.